 How can you identify the obvious signs you’re in an unhealthy relationship?

-Most times, it’s easy to confuse a toxic relationship with an unhealthy relationship where couples are not compatible with each other but the difference is clear if you look closely.
+Most times, it’s easy to confuse a toxic relationship with a healthy relationship since you have strong feelings for your partner but the difference is clear if you look closely.

 This is because some people are so used to being in unhealthy relationships that they don’t really know the difference.